equinor/webviz-archived/docs/index.rst

    python -m webviz site-folder

-Where `site-folder` is a fodler containing markdown files.
+Where `site-folder` is a folder containing markdown files.
 See `examples/site_example` for an example.
 In the `site-folder`, there are two special files: `index.md` and `config.yaml`. `index.md` is the landing page for the site and `config.yaml` contains configuration info, such as which theme to